borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 And the third phase (if it ever comes to this one) could be when prices are in it, so **(3) UoA** - *Unit of Account* feature (universal currency).
 BTC has enormous potential as it could be first triple point asset, unique in history.
 In technical sence it is backed by a significant computer science breakthrough: Decentralised Digital Scarcity, that is made using cryptography.
 Each phase 1, 2, 3 could last at least 10 years (free estimate).
 Pre phase 0 was until recently - accumulations as Collectibles.
 Similar to internet evolution (1980-2020) with S-Curve growth.
+With one important distinction that now there is direct value available for investing, so it is prone to price swings in cycles with many speculators in the space.
+And if we go even further in the past when cars replaced horses.
+To paraphrase Henry Ford: *It is well enough that people of the nation **do not understand our banking and monetary system**, for if they did, I believe there would be a revolution before tomorrow morning.*
+First step will be *selective adoption* by 1% - the trendsetters.
 One [assessment](https://cointelegraph.com/news/global-bitcoin-adoption-to-hit-10-by-2030-blockware-report){:target="_blank"} is that by 2030 adoption could get to 10%, just the right number as a tipping point for critical mass acceptance.
 By then it will be visible if it is going in this direction.
 And around 2040-2050 we will know the final result (needs generational change).
 In the best case 1 BTC could be worth million+ $.
 At that point it would fully stabilize, and until then volatility would be lower each cycle.

 Also between countries there is Game Theory dynamics (US, Russia, etc) so even some of them blocking it (aka China) can not stop it, besides ideas are bulletproof.
 And if few make it treasury reserve asset and/or legal tender, others would eventually join (FOMO - Fear Of Missing Out).
 In geopolitics US dollar has already started slowly to lose its dominance (De-dollarization).
 And even Banks decision to embrace Bitcoin can be analysed from a game-theoretic perspective, where the payoff for each player (financial institution) depends not only on their own decision but also on the decisions of others (market race).
 So this would be free-market chosen hard money, just as history suggests always happens (Thiers law - good money will drive out bad one, on commodity level field).
 But since it is not centralized it would keep permanently its hard cap (no central point of control/failure to increase the supply - removes the fallible human element).
-At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization - everything divided by 21 million)
+At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization - everything divided by 21 million).
+Each *Sat* would be stake in the abundant future (hope for better tomorrow).
-So it would be like a precise measurement system for the value - [measuring stick](https://dematerialize.blog/bitcoin-is-the-economic-measuring-stick){:target="_blank"} (1 meter unit also does not change even as we have taller buildings).
+It would be like a precise measurement system for the value - [measuring stick](https://dematerialize.blog/bitcoin-is-the-economic-measuring-stick){:target="_blank"} (1 meter unit also does not change even as we have taller buildings).

 **Possible effects:**
 -- people would spend more prudently, and would take only calculated risks/credits